Nice to have you here, the EIB Network on President's Day.

 The farm system is state legislatures.

-Not totally, but but uh but they do.
+Not totally, but they do.

-There are other ways to enforce or to try uh to ensure that you get as close to what you want happening.
+There are other ways to enforce or to try to ensure that you get as close to what you want happening.

 Not everything that the executive branch wants to do gets done.